ciscoheat/superforms-web/src/routes/whats-new-v2/+page.md

 There is no obvious answer, so unions **with more than one type** can only be used when the `dataType` option is set to `'json'` (which will bypass the whole `FormData` parsing, as the form data is serialized).

+## Form is reset by default

+To better follow the SvelteKit defaults, the `resetForm` option for `superForm` is now `true` as default.

 ## Tainted updates

-The `taintedMessage` is now `false` as default, so no message will be displayed if the form is modified, unless you set it to `true`, a `string` or a function that returns a promise resolved to `true` if navigation should proceed.
+The default for `taintedMessage` changed too, it is now `false`, so no message will be displayed if the form is modified, unless you set it to either `true`, a string message, or a function that returns a promise resolved to `true` if navigation should proceed (so you can now use a custom dialog for displaying the message).

 The tainted store is also smarter, keeping track of the original data, so if you go back to a previous value, it's not considered tainted anymore.

 ### New isTainted method

 A new `isTainted` method is available on `superForm`, to check whether any part of the form is tainted.
-Use it instead of checking the `$tainted` store, which may give unexpected results.
+Use it instead of testing against the `$tainted` store, which may give unexpected results.

 ```ts
 const { form, enhance, isTainted } = superForm(form.data);